Securing buildings and valuable objects.

 For moderate risks, simple security measures should be considered (it may be acceptable to forego security measures in some cases).

 - For high security risks, security measures should be prioritized.

 - For very high security risks, measures must be implemented immediately.

-Only the University Director may approve high or very high risks that remain after security measures have been implemented.
+Only the University Director may agree to accept high or very high risk that remains after security measures have been implemented.

 Read more on the UiB rules and regulations page (NO).

 - They help UiB follow national rules and regulations, internal demands, and expectations of us as a university.